codecypher/LearnAI/Level-0/ml/feature_engineering.md

 New features can also be created using existing features such as the featurization of categorical data using one-hot encoding.

+There are more essential feature engineering techniques such as creating polynomial features, generating interaction terms, using log transformations for skewed data, and binning continuous variables [14].

 ----------

 ## Scaling vs Normalization

+Scaling and normalization are very similar, but they have different effects on the data [17].

-The process of scaling and normalization are very similar.
-In both cases, you are transforming the values of numeric variables so that the transformed data points have specific helpful properties.
+In both scaling and normalization, we transform the values of numeric variables so that the transformed data points have specific properties that can be exploited to create better features and models [17].

-- In scaling, we are changing the _range_ of your data.
+- In scaling, we are changing the _range_ of the data.

-- In normalization, we are changing the _shape_ of the distribution of your data.
+- In normalization, we are changing the _shape_ of the distribution of the data.

+Many machine learning algorithms perform better when numerical input variables are scaled to a standard range [18].

+This includes algorithms that use a weighted sum of the input such Z linear regression, and algorithms that use distance measures, like k-nearest neighbors.
+[18].

+The two most popular techniques for scaling numerical data are normalization and standardization [18].

 ### Scaling

-Some machine learning algorithms perform much better if all of the variables are scaled to the same range such as scaling all variables to values between 0 and 1 which is called normalization.

-This effects algorithms that use a weighted sum of the input (such as linear models and neural networks) as well as models that use distance measures (such as support vector machines and k-nearest neighbors).

-Therefore, it is a best practice to scale input data.

-In scaling, you are transforming your data so that it fits within a specific scale such as 0-100 or 0-1.
+In scaling, we transform the data so that it fits within a specific scale such as 0-100 or 0-1.

 It is common to have data where the scale of values differs from variable to variable.

-For example, one variable may be in feet and another in meters (pounds vs inches, kilograms vs meters).
+Example: one variable may be in feet and another in meters (pounds vs inches, kilograms vs meters).

 By scaling your variables, you can help compare different variables on equal footing.

-You especially want to scale data when you are using methods based on **measures of the distance between data points** such as support vector machines (SVM) or k-nearest neighbors (KNN).
+It is important to scale data when we are using methods based on **measures of the distance between data points** such as support vector machines (SVM) or k-nearest neighbors (KNN).
 With these algorithms, a change of "1" in any numeric feature is given the same importance.

 ### Normalization

-Scaling just changes the range of your data.
+Normalization is a rescaling of the data from the original range so that all values are within the new range of 0 and 1.

-The point of normalization is to change your observations so that they can be described as a _normal distribution_.
+The goa of normalization is to change your observations so that they can be described as a _normal distribution_.

 **Normal distribution:** This is a specific statistical distribution (bell curve) where a roughly equal number of observations fall above and below the mean, the mean and the median are the same, and there are more observations closer to the mean.
 The normal distribution is also known as the _Gaussian distribution_.